-The hammer - The hammer consists of a wick which is greater than two times the length of the body, and it looks something like, well a hammer.
+The hammer - The hammer consists of a wick which is two times greater than the length of the body, and it looks something like, well a hammer.
 Hammers could indicate that a bottom is forming.
 Prices could be on the rise soon.

-What is a cryptocurrency candlestick pattern?
+What is a cryptocurrency candlestick pattern

 Candlestick traders are looking to identify patterns which will make them money.
 A pattern is a series of price movements which could indicate that the price could go either up or down.

-Which crypto candlestick pattern is most reliable?
+Which crypto candlestick pattern is most reliable

 One of the most profitable and reliable patterns is called the bullish engulfing pattern.
-Many traders look out for this pattern specifically, because it gives a strong indication that the price will be rallying soon.
+Many traders look for this pattern specifically, because it gives a strong indication that the price will be rallying soon.

-How do you practice trading with candlesticks?
+How do you practice trading with candlesticks

 In the beginning, your skills as a cryptocurrency trader will leave much to be desired.
 If you trade using real money at this stage, then you could end up learning some very costly lessons.
 However, if you’d prefer to learn to trade with candlesticks without any risk, then try Bitsgap demo features!